joliet/joliet.github.io/_projects/lms-design-system.md

 **4. Research and identify pattern library solutions**

-Part of this project was to select the right place for the new design patterns to live.
+Part of this project was to select the right product for the new design patterns.
 I partnered with a developer in the community to lead this aspect of the project.
 I connected him with staff at Duke who had experience with Pattern Lab and other products.

 ---